ArjFaber/arjfaber.github.io/_publications/2009-10-01-paper-title-number-1.md

   slider.style.transform = `translateX(${offset}%)`;  // Apply the slide effect
 }

+// Initialize the slider to the first video moveSlider(0); // Make sure it starts at the first video

 // Move to previous or next video when clicking buttons document.querySelector(".prev").addEventListener("click", () => moveSlider(-1));
 document.querySelector(".next").addEventListener("click", () => moveSlider(1));